Skip to Main Content

 Selected References on Scoping Reviews and Umbrella Reviews

-Scoping reviews serve to synthesize evidence and assess the scope of literature on a topic.
-Among other objectives, scoping reviews help determine whether a systematic review of the literature is warranted.
+Scoping reviews synthesize evidence and assess the scope of literature on a topic.
+Among other objectives, they help determine whether a systematic review of the literature is warranted.

 The Florida State University Libraries